Thikkar/Reversi/README.md

 # Reversi
-A game based on Othello, completed as homework for CS211 at Northwestern University
+A game based on the game Othello, completed as homework for CS211 at Northwestern University

+## Objective
-Objective: Fill up the board with as much of your color as possible.
+Fill up the board with as much of your color as possible.

-Rules:
+## Rules
   1) Click to place a piece.
 Hover piece over a potential move to see all possible gains (indicated in red).
 If a piece cannot be placed in a certain square, there will be no highlighting.
   2) First four moves must start at the center of the board